dokku/dokku/docs/deployment/methods/git.md

 ### Initializing an Application

 When an application is created via `git push`, Dokku will create the proper `pre-receive` hook in order to execute the build pipeline.
 In certain cases - such as when fronting deploys with the [`git-http-backend`](https://git-scm.com/docs/git-http-backend) - this may not be correctly created.
-As an alternative, the `git:initialize` subcommand can be used to trigger this creation:
+As an alternative, the `git:initialize` command can be used to trigger this creation:

 ```shell
 # on the Dokku host